truenas/middleware/docs/userguide/index.rst

 * The "Domain logons" checkbox has been added to Services → CIFS.

 * The "Workgroup Name" field is deprecated and has been removed from Directory Service → Active Directory.
 The "Encryption Mode", "Certificate", and
-  "Enable" fields have been added to Directory Service → Active Directory.
+  "Enable" fields and the "Idmap backend" drop-down menu have been added to Directory Service → Active Directory.

-* The "Encryption Mode" and "Auxiliary Parameters" fields have been removed from Directory Service → LDAP and the "Enable" checkbox and "Use default domain" field have been added.
+* The "Encryption Mode" and "Auxiliary Parameters" fields have been removed from Directory Service → LDAP and the "Enable" checkbox, "Use default domain" field, and "Idmap backend" drop-down menu have been added.

 * The "Enable" checkbox has been added to Directory Service → NIS.

-* The "Use default domain" and "Enable" checkboxes have been added to Directory Service → NT4.
+* The "Use default domain" and "Enable" checkboxes and the "Idmap backend" drop-down menu have been added to Directory Service → NT4.

+* Directory Service → Kerberos has been added.

 * The "Database Path" field has been moved from Sharing → Apple (AFP) Share → Add Apple (AFP) Share to Services → AFP.